-- 1. Each team's presentation must include at least one cheer and / or sideline chant.
+- Each team's presentation must include at least one cheer and / or sideline chant.
 Each Performance Routine will have a maximum of 2 minutes and 30 seconds (1 minute 45 seconds maximum of music) to demonstrate its cheerleading expertise.
-Timing will begin with the first movement, voice, or note of the music, whichever comes first - 2.
+Timing will begin with the first movement, voice, or note of the music, whichever comes first. - 2.
 Each Game Day performance should consist of a Fight Song, Situational Sideline (offence / defense) and a Game Day Timeout.
 The maximum performance time must not exceed (3) three minutes.
 Timing will begin with the first movement, voice, or note of music, whichever comes first.
 Each section should have a beginning and end.
-Note: Spirited crowd leading interaction between each section is encouraged to continue the game day feel.

-- 3. If a team exceeds the time limit, a penalty will be assessed for each violation.
-Three (3) point deduction for 1 5 seconds over, Five (5) point deduction for 6-10 seconds over and Seven (7) point deduction for 11 seconds and over. - 4.
-The routine time limit is 2:30 / 3:00.
-Acknowledging the potential variance caused by human reaction speed and sound system time variations, judges will not issue a deduction until their stopwatches show a time of 2:33 / 3:03. - 5.
+Note: Spirited crowd leading interaction between each section is encouraged to continue the game day feel. - 3.
+If a team exceeds the time limit, a penalty will be assessed for each violation.
+One (1) point deduction for 1 5 seconds over and Two (2) point deduction for 6 seconds or more. - The routine time limit is 2:30 / 3:00.
+Acknowledging the potential variance caused by human reaction speed and sound system time variations, judges will not issue a deduction until their stopwatches show a time of 2:33 / 3:03.
+If a routine is retimed as part of a review, the exact time will be used without the 3 second allowance listed above. - 5.
 Because penalties are severe, it is recommended that all teams time their performance several times prior to competition and leave a several second cushion to all for variations in sound equipment. - 6.
 Introductions - a.
 All introductions (tumbling, entrances, chants, spellouts, etc. are considered part of the routine and will be timed as part of the performance. - b.
 All team breaks, rituals and traditions need to take place prior to entering the mat. - c.
 Teams should take the floor immediately with spirit and enthusiasm, but without excessive gestures.
 Example: chest bumps, hugs, handshakes, etc. This would include running of the flags or other similar entrances and exits. - d.
 All teams should refrain from any type of excessive celebration following the team's performance.
-Any team in violation will receive a ONE point deduction. - e.
+Any team in violation will receive a ONE (1) point deduction. - e.
 There should not be any organized exits or other activities after the official ending of the routine.